factorial-io/fabalicious/docs/docs/available-tasks.md

 fab config:<config> drush:<drush-command>
 ```

 This task will execute the `drush-command` on the remote host specified in <config>.
 Please note, that you'll have to quote the drush-command when it contains spaces.
-Signs should be excaped, so python does not interpret them.
+Signs should be escaped, so python does not interpret them.

 **Available methods**